About...

 • Whole-Bible Commentaries by J. Vernon McGee and Matthew Henry are good for initial read-throughs, or for sanity-checking your thoughts on a passage.
 Both are conservative standards.

 • Vine's Expository Dictionary of Biblical Words - This is the standard companion to Strong's concordance, and adds depth of understanding for word-studies.
-It is not necessary, but can be nice.
+It is not necessary, but can be nice, especially when just starting with word-studies.

 Bookshelf Level

-Your Bookshelf is something that should grow as slowly as possible, as it can become immense if not restrained.
+Your Bookshelf should grow as slowly as possible, as it can become immense if not restrained.

 • Your Bible-School Class Notebooks If you're lucky, your classes required you to turn in notebooks of your work and you still have them, and they're worth keeping - These can become VERY valuable in a dozen or more years!